Miao, Arunachal Pradesh: Geography and climate

 Miao is located in a region where it gets one of the heaviest rainfall in north-east India.
 The noa-dihing is the most important river flowing through Miao.
 The mountain range is called Patkai Bum and is the eastern extension of the Himalayas.

 The tall forests make the region a good haven for smugglers.
 The Miao region covers the towns of Diyun and Chowkham.
 Diyun is the stronghold of the Chakmas and Chowkham to the Khamptis.
 Chowkham has generated wealth from the plywood business to a degree that once it was the richest village in Asia.
 Though it is low in literacy, most of the people here boast of spunky cars.
-It is a small town, but it is well connected by road and has a transport station with a bus available daily.
+It is a small town, but it is connected by road and has a transport station with a bus available daily.

 Tourism

 Miao is also a popular tourist location.
 The Namdapha tiger project is situated here.
 There is a mini zoo, a museum and various other sites to be visited.
 Deban is the main tourist spot, 25 km from Miao.
 The people here are mainly engaged in government jobs, but the people of nearby villages survive on agriculture.
 Jhum cultivation is very famous here, now people have started tea plantations too.
 It is a developing town, with about four primary schools and one secondary school.